ionathanch/ionathanch.github.io/_posts/2021-08-04-sized-types.md

 This says that `Nat` takes some size parameter `α`, and to construct a `Nat` of size `α`, we must provide a smaller size `β`, and in the case of the `succ`, a `Nat` of that size as well.
+(Here, the size parameter `α` is in fact an implicit size argument to the constructors;
+when I want to write them explicitly I will put them in braces `{}`, as opposed to regular explicit size arguments, which are in brackets `[]`.)
 For instance, letting `∘` be some arbitrary size, we have that

 ```